 Are the services complete in accordance with the DA (Development Approval)?

 Unfortunately, a lot of mum and dad developers have never done a subdivision before, they don’t get help from the professionals because like everything, you can ask Google and you will get the answers.

-One of the problems with this, is that you, the purchaser of the land may find that the conditions of the planning or development application and approval have not been met, and you as the new owner will responsible for the conditions to be met and the costs.
+One of the problems with this, is that you, the purchaser of the land may find that the conditions of the planning or development application and approval have not been met.

 In order for a shire planning approval and building permit to be issued, the conditions of the WAPC (West Australian Planning Commission) must be met.